Dead man wins Panchayat poll in Bihar!

 Quick links:

-Jamui (Bihar), Nov 27 (PTI) A dead man has won a Panchayat poll held on Wednesday riding on a “sympathy wave” generated by his own death.
+A dead man has won a Panchayat poll held on Wednesday riding on a sympathy wave generated by his own death.

-The real-life tragicomedy was detected in this impoverished district, situated about 200 kms from the state capital, when officials were handing over certificates to candidates who won the polls held on November 24.
+The real-life tragicomedy was detected in this impoverished district, situated about 200 km from the state capital, when officials were handing over certificates to candidates who won the polls held on November 24.

 Sohan Murmu, who won ward no. 2 of Deepakarhar village, falling under Khaira block, was nowhere to be found.